• School Hill, Lindale,

 Subject Leader: Mrs Law

 Our school vision states that we want all children to flourish and achieve their full potential.
-Basic skills in communication, reading and writing are essential for children to access the broader curriculum.
-We believe that all pupils can learn to read and write to a good standard and we strive to make this so, at the same time as instilling a love of reading and stories.
+Skills in communication, reading and writing are essential for children to access the broader curriculum.
+We believe that all pupils can learn to read and write to a good standard and we strive to make this so, at the same time as instilling a love of reading.

 Reading and Phonics